-5. Invest in diverse high quality economic development that provides equitable job opportunities to our residents, supports an entrepreneurial small business climate, enhances the community's role as a regional hub, and is responsive towards larger concerns of sustainability 6.
-Enhance the community's role as a regional economic hub
+5. Invest in diverse high quality economic development that provides equitable job opportunities to our residents, supports an entrepreneurial small business climate, enhances the community's role as a regional hub, and is responsive towards larger concerns of sustainability

 11. Ensure all land development activity makes a positive and lasting community contribution